keboola/connection-docs/tutorial/onboarding/architecture-guide/index.md

 5. **Volume of data and complexity:**
 Assess the volume and complexity of data within particular domains to inform the architecture.

-> [!TIP]
+{% include tip.html content="
-> One precursor which should serve as a starting point is a defined **business data model (BDM)**.
+One precursor which should serve as a starting point is a defined **business data model (BDM)**.
-> This exercise helps you to understand the business in terms of data and discover domains that are related to each other.
+This exercise helps you to understand the business in terms of data and discover domains that are related to each other.

->
-> Generally speaking, the objects defined in the BDM should be grouped closely within the MPA.
+Generally speaking, the objects defined in the BDM should be grouped closely within the MPA.
 For instance, all logic related to a Customer object
-> (and any closely related objects) should be in one project.
-It's common for multiple sources to contribute to this object, possibly coming from
-> multiple L0 level projects.
+(and any closely related objects) should be in one project.
+It's common for multiple sources to contribute to this object, possibly coming from multiple L0 level projects.
 However, there should always be a single point of consolidation for this object as soon as possible (e.g., in L1/2).

->
-> See our [**BDM methodology guide**](/tutorial/onboarding/architecture-guide/bdm-guide/) for more information.
+See our [**BDM methodology guide**](/tutorial/onboarding/architecture-guide/bdm-guide/) for more information.
+"
+%}

 ### Standard MPA designs
 This chapter describes the most typical MPA designs and demonstrates those in simple examples.
 In general we have defined two main strategies - vertical and horizontal - of splitting the projects that may be combined together into a so-called hybrid design.